A private tour from Marrakech to Sahara and Draa valley over 5 days.

 - trekking/ mountain biking in the High Atlas/ Anti Atlas;

-- bake bread in the village oven on almond corks.
+- bake bread in the adobe oven with the village ladies;

 Bellow you will find our tentative rates ( no two itineraries are similar ) based on two persons traveling together, with the relevant accommodation option.
 For discounted rates, we invite you to book off season.
 1 % of our revenues are donated towards social causes in Morocco.